Stanisław August Poniatowski: Family

-A few historians believe that he later contracted a secret marriage with Elżbieta Szydłowska.
-However, according to Wirydianna Fiszerowa, a contemporary who knew them both, this rumour only spread after the death of Poniatowski, was generally disbelieved, and moreover, was circulated by Elżbieta herself, so the marriage is considered by most to be unlikely.
 He had several notable lovers, including Elżbieta Branicka, who acted as his political adviser and financier, and had children with two of them.
 With Magdalena Agnieszka Sapieżyna (1739–1780), he became the father of Konstancja Żwanowa (1768–1810) and Michał Cichocki (1770–1828).
-With Elżbieta Szydłowska (1748–1810), he became the father of Stanisław Konopnicy-Grabowski (1780–1845), Michał Grabowski (1773–1812), Kazimierz Grabowski (1770–?), Konstancja Grabowska and Izabela Grabowska (1776–1858).

 In a work by De Daugnon, an anecdote is quoted that happened to his mother, Constance, in 1732.
 An Italian named Antonio Formica appears before her, who was assumed to be an astrologer.
 Seeing the child born on 17 January of that year, he predicted that he would be king of the Poles.
-The prediction came true many years later, and fortunately there are records of the existence of a Sicilian doctor Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
-Curiously enough, it is said that it could be the same person.
+The prediction came true many years later, and there are records of the existence of a Sicilian doctor, Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
+It is said that it could be the same person.

+Possible marriage

+A few historians believe that Stanisław contracted a secret marriage with Elżbieta Szydłowska.
+Stanisław Wasylewski, based on reports by diarists and genealogists, claimed there existed the wedding document that says Elżbieta and King Stanisław married in 1785; however that would mean Elżbieta committed bigamy.
+The supposed wedding metrics is currently missing.
+In 1789 Grabowski died, leaving Elżbieta free to remarry, but if any marriage ever took place between her and the monarch (whether before or after the death of her first husband), it was never publicly announced.
+Jerzy Besala speculates that if Stanisław indeed married his mistress, he might have wanted to keep it secret to avoid potential unrest among nobles, as happened before in Polish history when ruler was committing mésalliance, like in cases of Casimir the Great and Krystyna of Praga, Władysław Jagiełło and Elisabeth of Pilica, or Sigismund August and Barbara Radziwiłł.

+However, according to Wirydianna Fiszerowa, a contemporary who knew them both, this rumour only spread after the death of Poniatowski, was generally disbelieved, and moreover, was circulated by Elżbieta herself, so the marriage is considered by her to be unlikely.

+Stanisław and Elżbieta had several children, all born before their alleged marriage: